varundevs/ubuntu-linux/date/README.md

+# date
-this is the date command with output in ubuntu
+this is the date command with the output in ubuntu